AishwaryaSriyapuReddy/MLOps-Project-with-CircleCI-and-GCP-Kubernetes-Deployment/README.md

-# End-to-End MLOps Pipeline with Circle CI and GCP Kubernetes Deployment
+# Model Deployment on GCP using CircleCI & Kubernetes

 ## Table of Contents
 - 📌 [Project Overview](#project-overview)